-Exactly 43 years ago, Conway Twitty earned his most controversial No. 1 single ever.
-In fact, if you ever want to look for some of country’s most eyebrow-raising tunes, this one usually lands near the top.
+Over forty years ago, Conway Twitty earned his most controversial No. 1 country hit ever.
+If you ever want to look for some of country music's most eyebrow-raising tunes, this one usually lands near the top.

-Twitty’s “You’ve Never Been This Far Before is, by all accounts, one of his most famous songs.
-The sultry singer is known for his spoken word love songs like “Hello Darlin’.”
-But 1973’s “You’ve Never Been This Far Before” took Twitty’s sexual persona to a whole new level.
+Twitty's "You've Never Been This Far Before is, by all accounts, one of his most famous songs outside of other hits like "It's Only Make Believe," "Baby's Gone" or "Linda On My Mind."
+The sultry singer is known for his spoken word love songs like "Hello Darlin'."
+But 1973's "You've Never Been This Far Before" took Twitty's sexual persona to a whole new level as a singer and a songwriter.

-To understand why the song rubbed so many people the wrong — and right — way, you have to look at context.
+To understand why the song affected so many people, you have to look at the context.

 An Explicitly Honest Song